-Of course you can, but you need data in order to be able to progress.
-Take Google as an example of a business that used data to their advantage.
+Of course, you can, but you need data in order to be able to progress.
+Take Google as an example of a business that used data to its advantage.
 By constantly improving their data monitoring systems, or analytics, they improved the way search results appeared and how they targeted ads.

 As a result, they opened online advertising up to smaller businesses, that couldn’t afford to advertise in this way before.
 Instead of waiting for a door to open, they fitted one and opened it themselves!